StudySmarter - The all-in-one study app.

 Researchers can also analyse raw data in their research.
 For example, they can use it to find the arithmetic means of the data.

-The raw data table shown below shows participant responses to the question, 'Have you been experiencing more pain than last month?' after taking a drug to help any pain.
+The raw data table below shows participant responses to the question, 'Have you been experiencing more pain than last month?' after taking a drug to help relieve pain.
 The response was based on a 1–10 Likert scale; 1 represents less pain, and 10 represents more pain.
 Researchers recorded the participants' responses in the raw data table below.

 Drug (experimental) group | Placebo (control) group |